GalvanizeDataScience/self-study-resources/DSI_study_resources.md

 We recommend you take a full-length course in statistics or probability before applying.
 [Khan Academy](http://www.khanacademy.org/) and [Udacity](https://www.udacity.com/) provides some good “entry level statistics videos” and a good introductory course is available on Udacity.
 Make sure to work through the exercises and take the quizzes.

+Another option is to check out the [Galvanize Statistics Short-Course](https://galvanizeopensource.github.io/stats-shortcourse/index.html), which gives a nice primer into a lot of the statistical knowledge required for the immersive.

 All of these resources cover the same basic information, just in different ways and formats:

 * [Udacity's Intro to Statistics](https://www.udacity.com/course/intro-to-statistics--st101) (http://bit.ly/1SnQHUx)